kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 // on its attributes.
 Besides the name, exactly one field must be set. type Device struct {
 ...
-   // Shareable marks whether the device is shareable.
+   // AllowMultipleAllocations marks whether the device is allowed to be allocated for mutliple times.
    //
-   // A device with shareable="true" can be allocated more than once,
+   // A device with allowMultipleAllocations="true" can be allocated more than once,
    // and its capacity is shared, regardless of whether the CapacitySharingPolicy is defined or not.
    //
    // +optional
    // +featureGate=DRAConsumableCapacity
-   Shareable *bool
+   AllowMultipleAllocations *bool
 }

 // DeviceCapacity describes a quantity associated with a device.